Enertium/MSFT-Cloud-Forensics/README.txt

 𝗦.𝗧. 𝗖𝗟𝟬𝗪𝗗 𝗙𝗢𝗥𝗘𝗡𝗦𝗜𝗖𝗦 𝗜𝗦 𝗧𝗛𝗘 𝗡𝗘𝗪 𝗡𝗘𝗪 𝗧𝗛𝗜𝗡𝗚
 Got problems with #cl0wd / #cloud files going missing, and can't keep backups in your house?
 Well start collecting evidence: Announcing #CloudForensics.

 Use this before #CIA #McKinsey the "#TimeBombCEOFactory" (TM) T/a D.B.A MICROSOFT CORPORATION (now with a #Mckinseyite CEO!
-OH NO!!) nukes your entire existence out of existence by "oh woops" making your E3/E5 SharePoint files go into full "FUCK YOU FUCK OFF PARTNERS PROGRAM" mode [sic], and then your company doesn't exist.
+OH NO!!) nukes your entire existence out of existence by "oh woops" making your E3/E5 SharePoint files go into full "FUCK YOU FUCK OFF PARTNERS PROGRAM" (TM) mode [sic], and then your company doesn't exist.

 Or before your local #PoliceMilitarization #CommunistUnions police start to raid your files and delete from existence anything they like for the strangest and most obvious of reasons: Facism, and Intellectual Property theft.
 If you don't already know, they do have access to your entire cloud.
 All of the clouds.
 Always.
 With no oversight or security controls (FR).
 Yes, I hate to tell you: this is actually a thing.
 Welcome to #FusionCenters and the #NewWorldOrder, in 2026.